Property Tax Deduction: A Guide To Writing Off Real Estate Tax

 - Costs for local improvement construction

-- Utilities or services like trash collection or water
+- Utilities or services like water or trash collection

 How Does The Property Tax Deduction Work?

-You can only claim the property tax deduction if you choose to itemize your taxes.
-If you claim the standard deduction, you’re not also eligible to claim your property taxes.
+You can claim the property tax deduction only if you previously bought a home or property and choose to itemize your tax return.
+If you claim the standard deduction, you’re not eligible to claim your property taxes.

-It’s up to you to figure out which decision makes the most sense financially for you.
-Depending on your personal situation, the standard deduction could be higher than what you would save by itemizing, so be sure to do the math and choose wisely.
+It’s up to you to decide which option makes the most sense financially.
+Depending on your personal tax situation, the standard deduction could be more than what you would save with itemized deductions, so be sure to do the math and choose wisely.

 How Much Can Be Deducted?

-The total amount you can deduct depends on the changes to the Tax Cuts and Jobs Act, which was passed at the end of 2017.
-This affects both itemized and standard deductions.
+The total amount you can deduct depends on changes to the Tax Cuts and Jobs Act, passed at the end of 2017.
+It affects both itemized and standard deductions.

 Itemized Property Tax Deduction